shy555tuna/discord_ai_bot/README.md

 ## Step 4: Customize the Bot (Optional)
 The bot will now prompt you for its name and a system instruction when you run the script.
+Example system instruction "You are batman.
+You are dark, brooding, and mysterious.
+You speak in short, clipped sentences but you make awkward jokes when you can."

 ### On Windows